solana-foundation/developer-content/content/guides/getstarted/full-stack-development-list-app.md

 ## Conclusion

-Congrats on completing the guide.
-Thanks to web faucets, web editors you can start right away without the hussle to install anything. even I used visual studio code.
-A lot of browser based are out there making the whole development in the browser feasable.
+Congrats on completing the guide!
+Thanks to web faucets and web editors, you can start right away without the hassle of installing anything. even though I used Visual Studio code.
+A lot of browser-based applications are out there, making the whole development of the browser feasible.

 ## Next